dgruber/wfl/README.md

 all examples with the local go compiler and then within a Docker container using the _golang:latest_ image and reports errors.

-[cloudfoundry](https://github.com/dgruber/wfl/blob/master/examples/cloudfoundry/cloudfoundry.go) demonstrates how a Cloud Foundry taks can be created.
+[cloudfoundry](https://github.com/dgruber/wfl/blob/master/examples/cloudfoundry/cloudfoundry.go) demonstrates how a Cloud Foundry tasks can be created.

 [Singularity containers](https://github.com/dgruber/wfl/blob/master/examples/singularity/singularity.go) can also be created which is helpful when managing a simple Singularity _wfl_ container workflow within a single HPC job either to fully exploit all resources and reduce the amount of HPC jobs.